Yvitex/Obsidian_Notes/Computer Science/School MF/System and Network Administration/Motherboard.md

 # Motherboard
-Is a [[Printed Circuit Board]] that links different computer parts in a computer
+Is a [[Printed Circuit Board]] that links different computer parts in a computer, This is the computer's main circuit board.

 ## Parts
 - [[Random Access Memory]] and Ram SlOT![[Pasted image 20220906174130.png]]